 Pour-Over Advantages and Considerations

-Pour-over is one the most popular brewing methods for specialty coffee because it allows the coffee’s unique flavors to shine through.
-As the coffee world has become more meticulous in its sourcing and processing of coffee, with increased traceability visible on the bags you buy at the store or from your local roaster, this method has taken hold as the best way to showcase the origin and flavors of each individual coffee.
+Advantages.
+Pour-over is one the best brewing methods for specialty coffee because it allows the coffee’s unique flavors to shine through.
+As the coffee world has become more meticulous in its sourcing and processing of coffee, this method has taken hold as the best way to showcase the origin and flavors of each coffee.

 Overall, the pour-over method takes patience and technique.
 It’s a hands-on process that you need to be present for, and has multiple steps.
 It may be intimidating to begin with, but over time you may find the process becomes meditative and soothing, five minutes of your morning purely dedicated to a quiet and artful process, with delicious results.
-If you’re just starting out, you’ll need to equip yourself with specific tools, most notably a gooseneck kettle, as the rate of flow from a regular kettle is not ideal for pour-over.
+If you’re just starting out, you’ll need to equip yourself with specific tools, most notably a gooseneck kettle, as the rate of flow from a regular kettle is not ideal for pour-over, plus a coffee scale so you can follow recipes and ensure the optimal proportions of coffee and water.
 You’ll also need to always ensure you have coffee filters in stock!

 French Press Advantages and Considerations